open-certs/oc-backend/docs/MONGO_DB_SETUP.md

-11. You will also change the **myFirstDatabase** in the same url with name of the app you have set it (incase you don't set name for the app it will be by default **Project 0**)
+11. You will also change the **myFirstDatabase** in the same url with name of the app you have set it (in case you don't set name for the app it will be by default **Project 0**)